 As a retailer perhaps you came across the term “retail pricing”.
 But what does retail pricing mean?

-Simply put, it’s a final price the buyer needs to pay for a product for his own use and without the intention of reselling it for profit.
+Simply put, it’s the final price the buyer needs to pay for a product for his own use and without the intention of reselling it for profit.
 The retail price is a combination of manufacturer price, distribution price, and markup.
-As a manufacturer can only suggest you the retailing price (MSRP), it’s in your hand to fix the best price for your product, based on chosen retail pricing strategy, and as a result – to maximize your profit.
+As a manufacturer can only suggest to you the retailing price (MSRP), it’s in your hand to fix the best price for your product, based on your chosen retail pricing strategy, and as a result – to maximize your profit.
 Of course, doing it freely and on a whim will not bring you any good.
-In the end the main thing is to convince clients to buy your products, by offering them the alluring price, so it needs to be well-poised.
+In the end, the main thing is to convince clients to buy your products, by offering them an alluring price, so it needs to be well-poised.

 There are plenty of pricing strategies for retailers these days.
 In this article, we’ll delve into some of them to help you increase your profitability, and conquer your competitors in today’s e-commerce market.

 Before we get into details of how to choose the best pricing strategy, let’s ponder how to actually price a product for retail.
 Though it may seem an easy task, it’s a key factor to increase profitability and make your retail successful.

 As far as the retail price is concerned, it’s commonly accepted that the Recommended Retail Price (RPP) is around 2 to 3 times the trade or wholesale costs, depending on your markup.
 To make it easier to understand, take a look at the example below.